 Your core beliefs make up your personal belief system.
 They are the network of your personal beliefs, which are those assumptions you hold to be true without question.
 The stories you tell yourself about who you are and about every area of life make up your personal belief system.
 A system works systematically, meaning it works with methodical accuracy to adhere to, abide by and prove the beliefs it's based on.
 And since it's a personal belief system, your core beliefs are subjectively personal to you.
 They are not objective facts even if you treat them as such.
 This also means, however, that since it is you who created your personal belief system, albeit without your conscious input, it is also you that can change it.

-This article is the first in a three-part series on core beliefs with the focus being on limiting beliefs.
-This article focuses on understanding core beliefs, the second article is about identifying your limiting beliefs, and the third is on reprogramming your subconscious mind to change your limiting beliefs.
-Below is a list of the three articles with the respective links to the second and third.
-I suggest you read all three articles in order so as to maximise your success in changing your beliefs.
+This article is the first in a four-part series on core beliefs.
+The focus of this article is on understanding core beliefs, the second article lists common beliefs in each area of life, the third is about identifying your limiting beliefs, and the fourth is on reprogramming your subconscious mind to change them.
+I suggest you read all four articles to maximise your success in changing your beliefs.

 Your core beliefs are generally formed in one of two ways.
 The first is by your past experiences and your deductions about what happened at the time.
 What you deduced may or may not be valid and is based on your perception of the event, which itself is also influenced by other already existing core beliefs.
 The key here is that this first category of core beliefs are essentially made up by you—they are not objective facts.
 And while having positive core beliefs is usually beneficial to you, negative or limiting core beliefs can get you into trouble in life even if they are not valid.
 Mark Twain said it best: "It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so."